What’s the difference between cast iron and cast steel?

 |Wear resistance||✔ (depending on application)||✔ (depending on application)|

-Most people haven’t encountered iron or steel in their molten state.
-(This is understandable.
-Cast iron melts at about 2300˚F and steel melts at 2600˚F, and both are poured into molds at even hotter temperatures.
-People who do work with liquid iron and steel quickly discover that they differ in their pourability and shrinkage rates.
+Most people haven’t encountered iron or steel in their molten state—which is understandable, since iron melts at about 2300˚F and steel melts at 2600˚F, and both are poured into molds at even hotter temperatures.
+People who do work with liquid iron and steel quickly discover that they differ dramatically in pourability and shrinkage rates.

 Cast iron is relatively easy to cast, as it pours easily and doesn’t shrink as much as steel.
-This means it will readily fill the complex voids in a given mold and requires less molten material to do so.
+This means it will readily fill the complex voids in a mold, and requires less molten material to do so.
 This flowability makes cast iron an ideal metal for architectural or ornate ironwork structures such as fencing and benches.

-Pouring steel can be more difficult.
-It is less fluid than molten iron and more reactive to mold materials.
-It also shrinks more when it cools, meaning more molten material needs to be poured—typically into an excess reservoir, called a riser, from which a casting will draw from as it cools.
+Pouring steel is much more difficult.
+It is less fluid than molten iron, and more reactive to mold materials.
+It also shrinks more when it cools, meaning more molten material needs to be poured—typically into an excess reservoir, called a riser, which a casting draws from as it cools.

-Also, castings don’t typically cool uniformly throughout their internal structures.
-Outer areas and thinner portions will cool and shrink at different rates than inner areas and bulkier portions—often creating internal tension, or stress, that can only be alleviated through heat treating.
-Steel is much more susceptible to shrink stresses, and in some situations, these tensions can lead to significant internal and/or external voids, and possible eventual fractures.
+Castings, however, typically don’t cool uniformly throughout their internal structures.
+Outer areas and thinner portions will cool and shrink at different rates than inner areas and bulkier portions—often creating internal tension, or stress, that can only be alleviated through heat treatment.
+Steel is much more susceptible than iron to shrink stresses, and in some situations, these tensions can lead to significant internal and/or external voids, and possible eventual fractures.

-Overall, steel requires more attention and inspection throughout the casting process, making it more resource intensive to manage production.
+For these reasons, cast steel requires more attention and inspection throughout the casting process, making production more resource intensive.

-Depending on the final application, cast parts may need to be machined to achieve specific tolerances or to create a desired finish.
-At the very least, things like gates and runners need to be cut away and ground down.
+Depending on the final application, cast parts may need to be machined to achieve specific tolerances, or to create a desired finish.
+At a minimum, objects such as gates and runners need to be cut away and ground down.

-The graphite structure in cast iron—especially the flaked formations in gray cast iron—is especially good for absorbing vibration.
-This makes cast iron ideal for engine blocks, cylinder housings and machine beds, where sturdiness and precision are important.
-Reducing vibration can minimize stress and prevent wearing of moving parts.
+The graphite structures in cast iron, especially the flaked formations in gray cast iron, are especially good for absorbing vibration.
+This makes cast iron ideal for engine blocks, cylinder housings, and machine beds, and other applications where sturdiness and precision are important.
+Reducing vibration can minimize stress and prevent wear on moving parts.

-Compressive strength is the ability of a material to withstand forces aimed at reducing an object’s size.
-This is different from forces directed at pulling a material apart.
-Cast iron typically has better compressive strength than steel.
-Compressive strength is often beneficial in mechanical applications where pressure and containment are factors.
+Compressive strength is the ability of a material to withstand forces that would reduce the object’s size.
+This is opposite to forces directed at pulling a material apart.
+Compressive strength is beneficial in mechanical applications where pressure and containment are factors.
+Typically, cast iron has better compressive strength than steel.

-So far, it might seem that there are more advantages to using cast iron than steel, but where steel really shines is in its ability to resist sudden impacts.
-This has to do with its toughness properties—i.e. its ability to withstand high stress and strain forces.
+So far, it might seem that there are more advantages to using cast iron than steel, but steel has one significant advantage: impact resistance.
+Steel is excellent at withstanding sudden impacts without bending, deforming, or breaking.
+This is due to its toughness: its ability to withstand high stress and strain forces.

-While iron may be easier to work with in most casting applications, steel has an optimal mix of both strength and ductile properties, making it extremely tough.
-The impact-resistant qualities—and all-around load-bearing nature—of steel is what makes it desirable for so many mechanical and structural applications.
-It's why steel is the most widely used metal in the world.
+While iron may be easier to work with in most casting applications, steel has an optimal mix of both strength and ductility, making it extremely tough.
+The impact-resistant qualities and all-around load-bearing nature of steel make it desirable for many mechanical and structural applications—that’s why steel is the most widely used metal in the world.

 If corrosion resistance while maintaining a silver-toned raw metal look is an important factor, alloy steels are likely a better option—specifically stainless steels, which have chromium and other alloys added to prevent oxidation.

 Cast iron typically has better resistance to mechanical wear than steel, especially in friction-wearing situations.
 The higher graphite content in cast iron creates a graphitic dry lubricant that allows solid surfaces to slide against each other without deteriorating surface quality.

-Steel, without the same graphite properties, wears more readily than iron, but may still be resistant to certain types of abrasion.
-Certain alloys can also improve the abrasion qualities of steel.
+Steel wears more readily than iron, but may still be resistant to certain types of abrasion.
+Certain alloy additions can also improve the abrasion qualities of steel.

-Cast iron is typically cheaper in terms of material costs, energy and labor required to produce a final product.
-Steel is more costly to purchase, and it requires more time and attention to cast.
-When designing cast products, however, it's worth considering long-term use and replacement costs.
+Cast iron is often cheaper than cast steel because of the lower material costs, energy, and labor required to produce a final product.
+Raw steel is costlier to purchase, and it requires more time and attention to cast.
+When designing cast products, however, it is worth considering long-term use and replacement costs.
 Parts that are more expensive to manufacture can end up costing less in the long run.

 Different types of cast iron and cast steel

-So far, we've compared the qualities of the most basic forms of cast iron (gray iron) and cast steel (mild or carbon steel).
-It's worth noting that the composition and phase structure of iron and steel can greatly affect mechanical properties.
+We’ve compared the qualities of the most basic forms of cast iron (gray iron) and cast steel (mild or carbon steel), but the specific composition and phase structure of iron and steel can greatly affect mechanical properties.
 For example, the carbon in a standard gray iron takes the form of sharp graphite flakes, while ductile iron features more spheroidal graphite structures.
-Flaked graphite is what makes gray iron brittle, while round graphite particles creates better toughness, making it more suitable for impact-resistance applications.
+Flaked graphite is what makes gray iron brittle, while the round graphite particles in ductile iron improve toughness—making it more suitable for impact-resistance applications.

-Many alloys can be added to both iron and steel to achieve desired properties.
-Manganese, for example, increases toughness, and chromium creates better corrosion resistance.
+Alloys can be added to both iron and steel to engineer desired properties.
+Manganese, for example, increases toughness, while chromium improves corrosion resistance.
 Varying carbon content is also what distinguishes between low-, standard- and high-carbon steels—higher amounts making for much harder materials.

 - Hosford, William F. Iron and Steel.
 Cambridge University Press.
 2012.